-As a curly girl, I’ve learned that understanding the porosity of my hair has made it much easier to know which hair products to use.
-You can have more success with your hair once this becomes clear!
+In this post, you'll learn how to discover your hair porosity, which helps especially for this with curly hair who are doing the curly girl method.
+As a curly girl myself, I've learned that understanding the porosity of my hair has made it much easier to know which hair products to use.
+You can have more success with your hair once this becomes clear and spend less money trying out different products!

 What Does Hair Porosity Mean?